John Anderson | June 25, 2021

 In a recent survey of investors, it was reported that more than half of the respondents said that investment performance affects their mood.

 Are you looking for a way to shield your investments from runaway government spending and a volatile stock market?
 If so, have you considered investing in precious metals?
-You will find companies here that we recommend who will show you how to move 401k to gold without penalty.
+You will find companies here that we recommend who that are the best gold IRA companies.
+One of those companies was also voted one of the top companies in the country overall, GoldCo.

 Unlike stocks, bonds, and mutual funds that are all tied to the dollar, precious metals stand on their own.
 When the stock market tanks, the price of gold and silver isn’t affected.
 In fact, it often rises during these times.